-The facility has developed a plan to ensure that all residents receive an initial and 30-day PREA risk screen on time.
-The facility will complete all initial PREA risk assessment on the day of intake.
-This will ensure that all initial assessments are completed within the 72-hour time limit.
+The has developed a plan that will ensure that all PREA risk assessments are completed within the time frame outline in Standard 115.241.
+The facility will complete the initial PREA risk assessment to ever resident upon intake.
+Completing the assessment upon intake will ensure that every resident has completed the assessment within the 72-hour time frame.
 Weekly, Case Managers will review assigned case management tasks to ensure timely completion of the 30-day PREA screen.
 The PREA tasks will display as alerts in the SecurManage database system.
 The Program Manager and the Program Director will review and sign off on the Case Manager Checklist, that address the PREA risk screens, around the 30-day mark.
 These safeguards will prevent residents from not receiving the necessary screenings in a timely manner.